codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the digital clock say to the grandfather clock?
-Look, no hands!
+I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+How many cores does the Intel i7-6950X have?
- 1. 1999
+ 1. 10
- 2. 2000
+ 2. 4
- 3. 2001
+ 3. 12
- 4. 1998
+ 4. 8

 <details>
   <summary>Answer</summary>
-  2000
+  10
 </details>